A Li-Yau inequality for the 1-dimensional Willmore energy: An application: the elastic flow

 where $\vKap=\vKap[\gamma] = \partial_s^2 \gamma$ is the curvature vector and $\nabla_s = \partial_s^{\perp_{\gamma}}$ is the normal part of the arc-length derivative.
 Here, we either consider the \emph{length penalized} elastic flow, where $\lambda\geq 0$ is a fixed number or the \emph{length preserving} elastic flow, where $\lambda=\lambda(\gamma(t,\cdot))\in\R$ depends on the solution and is given by

 It can be easily checked that the length remains constant along solutions of \eqref{eq:Elastic FLow} with $\lambda$ given by \eqref{eq:defLambda}, since

 by \eqref{eq:defLambda}.
 Both geometric flows have been studied in \cite{DKS}, where long-time existence and subconvergence as $t\to\infty$ has been established.
 Using \Cref{thm:main}, we establish an energy bound which guarantees embeddedness along the flow.
-Note that in contrast to second order evolutions, this does not follow from a maximum principle, as \eqref{eq:Elastic FLow} is of $4$-th order.
+Note that in contrast to second-order evolutions, this does not follow from a maximum principle, as \eqref{eq:Elastic FLow} is of fourth order.
 Moreover as in \cite{Loja,MantegazzaPozzetta,RuppSpener} we can apply a suitable \emph{{\L}ojasiewicz--Simon inequality} to deduce convergence and then \Cref{lem:charelas} to give a precise characterization of the limit.

 \begin{thm} Let $\gamma_0\in C^{\infty}(\S^1;\R^2)$ be an embedded curve such that $\CalE(\gamma_0)\CalL(\gamma_0)<c^*$.
 Then the elastic flow \eqref{eq:Elastic FLow} with fixed length and initial datum $\gamma(0,\cdot)=\gamma_0$ remains embedded for all times and converges, as $t\to\infty$, after reparametrization with constant speed to a one-fold cover of a circle with radius $\frac{\CalL(\gamma_0)}{2\pi}$. \end{thm}